-Whilst this decision will be taken as a victory for landlords generally, anyone involved in such schemes may wish to monitor for any further developments or appeals, and should take advice if they wish to ensure that their particular scheme is not liable to be wound up under the principles in these decisions.
+Whilst this decision will be taken as a victory for landlords generally, permission to appeal has been granted.
+Anyone involved in such schemes will want to monitor this closely, and should take advice if they wish to minimise the prospect that their particular scheme is liable to be wound up.

 EWHC 2890

 Secretary of State for Business Innovation and Skills –v- PAG Management Services Limited EWHC 2404 (Ch)